RussellSB/pytrendy/README.md

 #  -------------------------------------------------------------------------------
 ```

 You can directly call the object as a pandas dataframe.
-By default, it is sorted by change_rank which prioritises long duration and high magnitude of change.
+Note change_rank which prioritises long duration and high magnitude of change.
 ```py
 results.segments_df
 ```